insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2021-08-04-components-of-processflow.md

 Details of the list of executable buttons are given below :

-* **Play button** : The play button will allow you to execute the saved version of the processflow. **Execute with RunTime Filter** can be used to fetch and pull data from respective applications to and fro with specific scenerios.
+* **Play button** : The Play button will allow you to execute any of your created processflow.
+Click on the Play button, select **Execute** or [Execute with Runtime filter](/processflow/Runtime-Filter/) to execute your processflows as per your requirement.
 * **Tracker button** : You can view the execution status and messages related to execution process in the Tracker Window.
 The deployment and execution logs will be displayed in the tracker window.
 * **Delete button** : The delete button will allow to delete the selected Nodes and Links from the processflow.
 You'll get a confirmation pop-up for the delete operation of the processflow.
 * **Zoom in** : You can zoom in the processflows for better viewing purpose.
 * **Zoom out** : You can zoom out the processflow for better user experience.
 Users can also resize the screen accordingly.
 * **Link Order** : You can sequence your execution order of your processflow.
 On clicking the [Link Order](/processflow/link-order-sequencing/) button, the order sequence window configuration window opens.
-* **User Defined Functions** : Here, you can implement multiple Cloud Appresource User Defined Functions for implementing Definite Tasks within your ProcessFlow.
-For more details on the Cloud Appresource User Defined Functions, [Click Here](/processflow/Working-with-functions/#user-defined-function).
+* **User Defined Functions** : Here, you can implement multiple User Defined Functions for implementing Definite Tasks within your ProcessFlow.
+For more details on User Defined Functions, [Click Here](/processflow/Working-with-functions/#user-defined-function).
 *  To view the screen in full screen mode, click the Button for Full Screen.
 *  You will have the option to adjust the screen resolution to 100%, 50% & 25% & Fit to Screen as per the need.
 * **Environment List** : You can see the environments where the Processflow is deployed.
 You can open the Processflow using the link too.
 *  **Save** : The save button allows you to save the following processflow for later use.
-You can edit the processflows anytime by clicking the edit button available in the processflow listing Page.
+You can edit the processflows anytime by clicking the edit button available in the [processflow listing page](/processflow/processflow-listing-page/).
 * **Delete** : You can view this button beside the **SAVE** button that will allow you to [delete](/processflow/delete-processflow/) the processflow completely.
 * **Deploy** : You can select the type of environment where you want to deploy your processflow.